 Some countries require the visa seeker to deposit a certain amount in a local bank account of the visa-issuing country and maintain that balance throughout the residency period.

-At times, a simple donation can get a wealthy individual a residency or citizenship.
+At times, a simple donation can get a wealthy individual a residency or dual citizenship.

 Once a residency visa has been granted, the foreign national has to then comply with residency requirements such as staying in the issuing country for a certain number of months every year.